 After a fun night out, many Peruvians prefer to just stay home and rest.
 But for those who don't want to cook at home and still have the energy, there is the option to dine at a restaurant with traditional food.

-Tip: We have a whole article on the food and drinks we like in Peru.
-Check it out.
+Tip: I have a whole article on the food and drinks I like in Peru.
+Check it out to see what to see what to eat, what lama meat tastes like, and why not to expect good coffee in Peru.
+Surprising, right??

 There are bowling-like games in the central square.
 They are called Sinkuy.
 Even the mayor and his wife take part in the games.

 If you don't mind a little trip on January 1, you can visit magical Sacred Valley.
-Or, you can end up with an altitude sickness hangover just like we did after our Rainbow Mountain trip on the last day of 2021.
+Or, you can end up with an altitude sickness hangover just like I did after my Rainbow Mountain trip on the last day of the year.

 Comments | Thoughts?
 Give us a shout!